reemaw-ai/mlinsightx-agent/README.md

 # mlinsightx-agent
-MLInsightX - A fully automated, multi-agent ML system that trains models, generates explainability artifacts, produces stakeholder narratives, and self-evaluates model quality using Gemini + Google ADK.
-Built as the final project for the Kaggle 5-Day AI Agent Intensive Course powered by Google.
+Train -> Explain -> Narrate -> Evaluate - Fully Automated with AI Agents

 **MLInsightX is a multi-agent, end-to-end ML explainability assistant built with Google ADK and Gemini .
 It takes a tabular dataset, trains a model, generates explainability artifacts, narrates the results for stakeholders, evaluates the quality of that narrative, and packages everything into reusable outputs.
 This project started from my actual pain as a data scientist: I kept repeating the same pattern (train → explain → summarize) across projects.
-MLInsightX is my attempt to automate that loop using agents**
+MLInsightX is my attempt to automate that loop using agents.
+Built as the final project for the Kaggle 5-Day AI Agent Intensive Course powered by Google.**

 ## What It Does
 Given a tabular dataset (e.g., the Bank Marketing dataset), MLInsightX: